midtownrulers/playbook/docs/team-offense/3-man-game/index.md

 ---
-title: 3 Man Game
+title: The 2 Man Game
 ---
-3 Man basketball is ideal for teaching cutting, catching, and screening/rolling.
-Its much easier to coach good hard cuts with 3 because to get open players will have to move.

-Important to teach planting foot and pushing off to cut explosively with hands out to catch.
-Passer must complete strong pass and then cut to basket with hand up ready to catch and shoot
+2 Man basketball is to teach building blocks of playing with teammates and learn timing.

+Give N Go - Pass to teammate and cut to basket to get pas back.

+Bump Behind - Pass to teammate and follow behind as they drive to basket and turn to give ball back

+Screen and Roll - Set screen and roll to basket to receive assist

+Drift Down - stay parallel with teammate driving to basket to receive outlet pass for corner shot

+T